oasisprotocol/old-docs/src/operators/stake-management.md

 We can observe that:

+* Our general balance decreased for 2000 base units.
+This corresponds to the fee that we specified we will pay for this transaction.
+* Our account's nonce increased to `4`.
-* our escrow account's active number of shares decreased for 357 billion shares to 9828014125910,
+* Our escrow account's active number of shares decreased for 357 billion shares to 9828014125910.
-* our escrow account's active balance decreased for 401353137954 base units and is now 11049031678686 base units,
+* Our escrow account's active balance decreased for 401353137954 base units and is now 11049031678686 base units.
-* our escrow account's debonding balance increased to 401353137954 base units and its number of shares to the same amount.
+* Our escrow account's debonding balance increased to 401353137954 base units and its number of shares to the same amount.

-When a delegator wants to reclaim a certain number of escrowed tokens, the base unit "price" (in shares) must be calculated based on the entity's escrow account's current active balance and the number of issued shares:
+When a delegator wants to reclaim a certain number of escrowed tokens, the _base unit price_ (in shares) must be calculated based on the entity's escrow account's current active balance and the number of issued shares:

 ```text
 base_units_per_share = entity_delegated_base_units / entity_issued_shares
 ```

-In our case, the current base unit "price" (i.e. `base_units_per_share`) is 11450384816640 / 10185014125910 which is 1.124238481664054 base unit per share.
+In our case, the current base unit price (i.e. `base_units_per_share`) is 11450384816640 / 10185014125910 which is 1.124238481664054 base unit per share.

 For 357 billion shares, the amount of base units that will be reclaimed is thus